Graduate Craft Awards

 - Development of work with the potential for commercial application

-- An apprenticeship or mentoring arrangement (a letter of support should be included with the application; apprenticeships or mentoring arrangements are not limited to the UK)
+- An apprenticeship or mentoring arrangement (a letter of support should be included with the application; apprenticeships or mentoring arrangements)*

-- Further learning in the field of craft (not including formal college or university diploma or degree courses)
+- Further learning in the field of Contemporary Craft (not including formal college or university diploma or degree courses)

 - A full CV

-- Up to 6 images of recent work (jpegs no larger than A4 300dpi)
+- Up to 6 images of work that reflects their most recent practice (jpegs no larger than A4 300dpi)

-- Any additional information needed to support the application (e.g. letter of support for apprenticeship or mentoring, itinerary, budget)
+- Any additional information needed to support the application (e.g. letter of support for apprenticeship or mentoring, itinerary, full estimated budget)